stinkymonkeyph/FuckScrap/README.md

 # FuckScrap
-a tool for crawling and fucking web
+a tool for crawling and fucking websites